icerpc/icerpc-csharp/src/IceRpc.Metrics/README.md

-# Metrics Interceptor and Middleware for IceRPC
+# Metrics interceptor and middleware for IceRPC

-IceRpc.Metrics provides an [IceRPC][icerpc] interceptor that instruments invocations using the [Meter API][meter].
+IceRpc.Metrics provides an [IceRPC][icerpc] interceptor and an IceRPC middleware.

+The metrics interceptor instruments invocations using the [Meter API][meter], while the metrics middleware instruments dispatches using the same API.

 You can display the collected measurements with [dotnet-counters][dotnet_counters] and other tools.

-IceRpc.Metrics also provides a middleware that instruments dispatches in a similar fashion.

 [Source code][source] | [Package][package] | [Example][example] | [API reference documentation][api] | [Interceptor documentation][interceptor] | [Middleware documentation][middleware]